awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-states.md

 # States<a name="amazon-states-language-states"></a>

-States are top\-level elements within a state machine's `States` field, and can take a number of different roles in your state machine depending on their type\.
+States are top\-level elements within a state machine's `States` field, and can have different roles in your state machine, depending on their type\.

 ```
 "FirstState" : {